isomerpages/nlb-discovereads/_services/programmes/JRA Recruitment.md

 Nominees will need to meet all the following eligibility criteria:

 1. 9 to 11 years old in the recruitment year
-2. Avid readers
+2. Avid readers&nbsp;
-3. Comfortable with public speaking
+3. Comfortable with public speaking&nbsp;
 4. Attending school in Singapore
 5. NLB member
 6. Commitment as a JRA for two years